-The word Ikenobo is used so frequently in context of ikebana discussions that newcomers to the art might think the terms are synonymous.
-In fact the word Ikenobo refers to the Japanese description of a lakeshore.
+The word Ikenobo is used so frequently in the context of ikebana discussions that newcomers to the art might think the terms are synonymous.
+The word Ikenobo refers to the Japanese description of a lakeshore.
 A Kyoto priest who resided on a lakeshore was so renowned for his ikebana designs that he became a teacher for all who wanted to master this art.
 In 1545, the Ikenobo school of ikebana was established, which laid down the fundamentals of rikka ikebana design still being practiced today.

 Ikebana Flower and Plant Materials

 It makes sense that many flowers and plants with native Asian heritage are valued in ikebana design.
 Some of these flowers have special significance for Japanese festivals.
 For example, the iris is used in ikebana designs for the celebration of Boys’ Festival on May 5th, and the chrysanthemum naturally predominates during the Chrysanthemum Festival on September 9th.

 Other flowers favored in ikebana designs include the camellia, tree peony, and narcissus.
 As in Western flower arrangements, leafy greens and stems provide a calming foil for the vibrancy of flowers, so expect to see bamboo grass and leaves, pine branches, willow, and other foliar elements in the arrangements.